DirtDiglett/Pressure-for-Steam/README.md

 ## Staying up-to-date with the skin's progress
 We recommend staying up-to-date with the skin's progress, so that you can get updates on how the skin is coming along.
 To do that, make sure you join the ["Pressure" Skin group on Steam](http://steamcommunity.com/groups/pressureskin) by clicking on the link, signing into your Steam account, and clicking on the *"Join group"* button.

+## Coding Practices
+If you're providing code to add to the project please adhere to these coding practices to make it easier on everyone to collaborate efficiently.
+(I am working on converting all existing code to this).

+**Spacing**
+Indent all code via tabs rather than spaces.

+**Ordering Styles**
+When including styles for a control keep them in the following order:
+`// Styling
+bgcolor
+selectedbgcolor
+selectedtextcolor
+shadowtextcolor
+textcolor

+// Font settings.
+font-family
+font-outerglow-color
+font-outerglow-filtersize
+font-outerglow-offset
+font-size
+font-style
+font-weight

+// Content-Additions
+image

+// Positioning
+inset
+inset-left
+inset-top
+inset-right
+inset-bottom
+minimum-height
+minimum-width
+padding-left
+padding-top
+padding-right
+padding-bottom`

+Here is an example style that fits this:
+`TestStyle [!$OSX] {
+   bgcolor=none
+   selectedbgcolor=blue
+   textcolor=red
+   font-family=basefont
+   font-size=15
+   font-weight=400
+   image="graphics/test"
+   inset="5 10 10 5" // Left, Top, Right, Bottom
+   minimum-width=10

+   render {}
+   render_bg {}
+}`